Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 __Fixed issues__

 * Fixed an issue where users assigned Team Manager role, but not organization Administrator role, may not be able to edit their teams.
-* Fixed an issue where *Platform Home* and *Overview* view links were shown for Consumer role users, but would error when followed.
+* Fixed an issue where *Platform Home* and *Overview* view links were shown for Consumer role users but would error when followed.

 ---